Mountain View Elementary is a safe community where students are inspired to grow, be challenged and realize their full potential.

 Kindergarteners must be 5 years old and first graders must be 6 years old on or before October 1.
 For exceptions, please see Superintendent Policy 5230.

 - In-district families who wish to attend their boundary school can simply check their address on our boundary locator to determine which school their student will attend.
-In-district families who wish to attend a school other than their boundary school and out-of-district families who wish to attend an Adams 12 school can apply for admissions via the Choice Program during the specified timelines or directly with schools participating in the extended day kindergarten program.
+In-district families who wish to attend a school other than their boundary school and out-of-district families who wish to attend a Five Star District school can apply for admissions via the Choice Program during the specified timelines or directly with schools participating in the extended day kindergarten program.
 Applications for extended day kindergarten programs are accepted directly at participating schools.